-While I have close to 40 bottles of nail polish (I’m always testing out new colors from the beauty closet at work!) and I’ve become pretty good at painting my own nails, one thing I’ve never been able to master is nail art.
+Although I have close to 40 bottles of nail polish (I’m always testing out new colors from the beauty closet at work!) and I’ve become pretty good at painting my own nails, one thing I’ve never been able to master is nail art.
 Nail artists make it look so easy, but my attempts at DIYing it have all failed miserably.
 I’ve tried creating negative space and two-tone nails, but my lines always come out uneven.

 For most stick-on manicures, the trick is to start with clean, dry, and warm nails.
-“Oil is the enemy to adhesion, and if you leave lotion or grease on the nail plate your polish will chip faster, your stickers will peel and your press-ons will pop off,” Poole says.
+“Oil is the enemy to adhesion, and if you leave lotion or grease on the nail plate, your polish will chip faster, your stickers will peel, and your press-ons will pop off,” Poole says.
 To avoid any problems, she recommends washing and drying your hands after lightly buffing the nails.
 Right before applying any adhesives, you should wipe your nails clean with an alcohol or acetone wipe (some nail kits, like ManiMe and Color Street, come with one).

 And when it’s time to take these stick-ons off?
-The slower the better for press-on nails.
+The slower, the better for press-on nails.
 “Some leave behind a thin layer of sticky adhesive.
 You can buff this off with a light buffing block and then follow with a hand wash.”
 For gel and polish strips, she advises liberally applying cuticle oil once the sticker comes off.